 - Research all possible sources of lead exposure for lead poisoned children.

-- Proactively collaborate with nursing staff regarding elevated blood lead cases.
+- Proactively collaborate with nursing staff regarding elevated blood lead cases and prioritize interventions.

 - Inspect homes for defective and/or lead-based painted surfaces using x-ray fluorescence equipment along with visual and dust wipe tests.

 - Document inspection results according to protocols and program requirements.

 - Generate and issue work orders to correct lead-based paint hazards.

 - Inform property owners of hazard correction and order compliance requirements, and work with property owners to achieve compliance.